 My Adventures At Climate Change Central

 In 1999, my friend Henry Lamb mentioned that he had been attending UN meetings.
 I thought it sounded intriguing and asked for details.
-After all, reading about an organization is one thing; actually attending its meetings is another.
-And because I was so enthused, Henry offered to get me in to the Kyoto accord meetings in Bonn, Germany.
-(The official name was COP 5.)
+After all, reading about an organization is one thing, actually attending its meetings is another.
+And because I was so enthused, Henry offered to get me into the Kyoto accord meetings in Bonn, Germany.

 I had preconceptions about the United Nations, of course, but I was looking forward to seeing the real thing in person; only then would I know if my guesses had been correct.
 So, I made my plans.